 Honestly, I was a bit surprised when I saw how crispy the “crust” became.
 And even more so when I cut into the chicken to find it very juicy — super succulent, in fact.

-What are the benefits to Cooking in the Air Fryer?
+Benefits to Cooking in the Air Fryer

 - Generally, 75% to 80% less oil is required.
-(In the case of my Air Fryer Gluten-Free Lemon Fried Chicken recipe, about 90% less!)
+(In the case of my Air Fryer Fried Chicken recipe, about 90% less!)
 I found that the best way to use a minimal amount of oil in the air fryer is to use a spray.
 I used an olive oil spray, which worked perfectly to evenly coat the basket and food.

 - It’s incredibly easy to clean.